golang/pkgsite-metrics/README.md

 # pkgsite-metrics

-This repository contains code that serves pkg.go.dev/metrics.
+This repository contains code that enables collecting and evaluating metrics for the Go ecosystem.

 ## Report Issues / Send Patches